miccolis/miccolis.github.io/_posts/2025-08-05-dynamodb-geospatial.md

 ---
 layout: default
-title:  A Take on using DynamoDB for Geospatial Data
+title:  A Take on Using DynamoDB for Geospatial Data
 subtitle: Also a few digressions about building and hosting Javascript applications
 tag: technology
 ---